Dependencies

 • No JavaScript libraries / dependencies.

-Current list of top-level PyPI dependencies (source at requirements.in):
+Current list of top-level PyPI dependencies (source at pyproject.toml):

 Adding a new dependency

-After approving a dependency, the process to add it is:
+After approving a dependency, add it using uv:

 Upgrading dependencies